HewlettPackard/oneview-osdeployment/README.md

 As discussed in the previous section, not all HPE supported Tier 1 Operating Systems support UEFI HTTP Boot in order to install an Operating System.
-Using Virtual Media would be a more ubiquities capability, and supports are larger range of operating systems, as the provided CD/DVD ISO image is directly mounted to the server.
+Using Virtual Media would be a more ubiquitous capability, and supports are larger range of operating systems, as the provided CD/DVD ISO image is directly mounted to the server.

 **Important**

 > Scripting iLO Virtual Media will require the iLO Advanced license.
 Any HPE
-> OneView Advanced customer wil have an iLO Advanced license installed on their
+> OneView Advanced customer will have an iLO Advanced license installed on their
 > iLO.

 Using iLO Virtual Media to provision an OS along with the HPE OneView Server